flutter/website/src/docs/release/breaking-changes/editable-text-focus-attachment.md

-The `FocusNode` also plays a roll in shortcut handling: The `Shortcuts` widget translates key sequences into an `Intent`, and tries to find the first suitable handler of the `Intent` starting from the `BuildContext` the `FocusNode` attaches to, to the root of the widget tree.
-This means an `Actions` widget will not be able to handle any shortcut `Intent` when the `BuildContext` that thas the primary focus is above it in the tree.
+The `FocusNode` also plays a roll in shortcut handling: The `Shortcuts` widget translates key sequences into an `Intent`, and tries to find the first suitable handler for that `Intent` starting from the `BuildContext` the `FocusNode` attaches to, to the root of the widget tree.
+This means an `Actions` widget (which provides handlers for differetn `Intent`s) will not be able to handle any shortcut `Intent`s when the `BuildContext` that thas the primary focus is above it in the tree.

 Previously for `EditableText`, the `FocusNode` was attached to the `BuildContext` of `EditableTextState`.
-Any `Actions` widget defined in `EditableTextState` (which will be inflated below the `BuildContext` of the `EditableTextState`) couldn't handle shortcuts even when that `EditableText` was focused, for the reason stated above.
+Any `Actions` widgets defined in `EditableTextState` (which will be inflated below the `BuildContext` of the `EditableTextState`) couldn't handle shortcuts even when that `EditableText` was focused, for the reason stated above.